-Short-form vs. long-form content — which one is better?
+Short-form or long-form content — which one is better?

 Long-form content is often considered the gold standard by SEO experts.
 However, that doesn’t mean you should churn out 5,000-word articles every. single. time.

 In some cases, short-form content performs better at accomplishing marketing goals and ranking pages.
-To help you decide which content you should create, continue reading this guide on short-form vs. long-form content.
+To help you decide which content you should create, continue reading this guide on short-form versus long-form content.

 No specific word count determines whether a piece of content is short-form or long-form.
 Some sources peg short-form content at around 1,000 words.
 Others say short-form articles are below 1,200 words, while everything above is long-form content by default.

 The truth is, there’s more to it than just the content’s average length.
-To understand this, here’s a quick review of what long-form vs. short-form content means.
+To understand this, here’s a quick review of what long-form and short-form content mean.